 Revisions came in 1993 to version 2.0 and in 1995 to PCI 2.1 as an expansion to the ISA (Industry Standard Architecture) bus.
 Unlike ISA and other earlier expansion cards, PCI followed the PnP (plug and play) specification and therefore did not require any jumpers or dip switches.

 Examples of PCI devices

 PCI device drivers

-If you're looking for PCI drivers, you most likely need to get the drivers for the installed PCI device.
-For example, if you need a PCI Ethernet adapter driver you need the drivers for the PCI network card.
-See our drivers section for all computer drivers.
+If you are looking for PCI drivers, you most likely need the drivers for a specific PCI device.
+For example, if you need a PCI Ethernet adapter driver, install the drivers for the network card.
+See our drivers overview for a listing of drivers.

 How many PCI slots are on a motherboard?

 The number of PCI slots depends on the manufacturer and model of the motherboard.
 Today, very few motherboards come with any PCI with the introduction of PCIe.
 Those few motherboards with PCI slots have between one and three PCI slots.